 The Code requires housing Credit agencies to monitor all Credit developments to determine whether they are complying with the requirements of the Credit program.
 The monitoring requirement applies to all buildings placed in service for which the Credit is, or has been, allowable at any time.
-WHEDA's internal monitoring process is outlined in the AHTC Compliance Manual and the Compliance Policy for Extended Use Period, which are provided on the Internet at www.wheda.com.
+WHEDA's internal monitoring process is outlined in the LIHTC Compliance Monitoring Manual and in the Tax Credit Extended Use Policy for Extended Use Period, which are provided on the Internet at www.wheda.com.